 Samples with cross-section up to 6in (150mm) and length from 1.75in (45mm) to 28in (700mm) can be tested.
-Frequency range is 10Hz to 40kHz, with 4.9 to 78.1Hz resolution.
-Maximum amplitude is automatically calculated, eliminating cumbersome frequency scanning.
-Time domain and frequency spectrum results for 200 tests can be stored and uploaded to a PC for further analysis.
+The frequency range is 10Hz to 40kHz, with 4.9 to 78.1Hz resolution.
+The maximum amplitude is automatically calculated, eliminating cumbersome frequency scanning.
+Time-domain and frequency spectrum results for 200 tests can be stored and uploaded to a PC for further analysis.

 - Measures three different vibration modes

 - The frequency range of 10Hz to 40kHz